centiservice/mats3/README.md

 # Examples

 Some examples taken from the [unit tests](mats-api-test/src/test/java/io/mats3/api_test).
-Notice the use of the JUnit Rule `Rule_Mats`, which sets up an ActiveMQ in-memory server and creates a JMS-backed MatsFactory based on that.
+Notice the use of the JUnit Rule `Rule_Mats`, which sets up an ActiveMQ Classic in-memory server and creates a JMS-backed MatsFactory based on that.

 In these examples, all the endpoints and stages are set up in one test class, and when invoked by the JUnit runner, obviously runs on the same machine - but in actual usage, you would typically have each endpoint run in a different